An overview of our modern journey to understand water’s healing qualities and how we can unlock its potential to enhance health and well-being.

 There is great power in accessing and utilizing water’s information-carrying ability.
 This characteristic of water has been referred to as water’s memory.
-Health professionals representing many different disciplines routinely create and prescribe water remedies made using devices invented to deliver high-frequency vibrational information to water which is held within the structure of the water.
-These vibrational water remedies are known as homeopathic remedies, Bach flower remedies, flower essences, gem elixirs, etc. Many of these remedies improve performance; they balance chakras, support organ function, increase energy, support immune function, and much more.
+Health professionals representing many different disciplines routinely create and prescribe water remedies made using devices invented to deliver high-frequency vibratory information to water which is held within the structure of the water.
+These vibratory water remedies are known as homeopathic remedies, Bach flower remedies, flower essences, gem elixirs, etc. Many of these remedies improve performance; they balance chakras, support organ function, increase energy, support immune function, and much more.
 Even vitamin formulas can be provided as vibrations and/or microdoses in water with amazing results.
 These are literally water medicines and they require that the water be structured in order to work.

 For many years, proponents of homeopathy have structured water by shaking it.
 When making homeopathic remedies, solutions are diluted again and again, shaking or “succussing” each dilution before diluting it again.
 The key to the success of this process is in the shaking of the water.
 Turbulence creates tiny vortices in water.
 In homeopathic dilutions, the water contains no actual molecules of the original substance, yet it carries the all-important information housed in structural patterns within the water.
 There is no doubt that turbulence produces a degree of structure in water and that turbulence helps to communicate the information responsible for creating a unique structural matrix.